dnsimple/dnsimple-support/content/articles/announcement-secondary-dns-ip-address-changes.md

 ---

-As part of our commitment to providing streamlined and reliable DNS management services, we are modernizing our secondary DNS infrastructure and updating the primary server IP addresses used for outbound notifications and zone transfers. **The current IPv4 address (50.31.225.92) will be retired beginning [DATE], 2024.**
+As part of our commitment to providing streamlined and reliable DNS management services, we are modernizing our secondary DNS infrastructure and updating the primary server IP addresses used for outbound notifications and zone transfers. **The current IPv4 address (50.31.225.92) will be retired beginning November 20, 2024.**

 ## Who's impacted?